Medically Managed Detox

 - The length of time they have been drinking for,

 - Their overall health – physically and cognitively,

 - What the withdrawal symptoms are like

 We ensure that alcohol detox is a gradual, safe and comfortable process.
-We conduct blood and urine analysis to ensure overall health and we prescribe vitamin replacements as most people who have been drinking heavily are low in essential vitamins and minerals.
+Our nurses and doctors conduct blood and urine analysis to ensure overall health and we prescribe vitamin replacements as most people who have been drinking heavily are low in essential vitamins and minerals.